rustyrussell/lightning-rfc/12-offer-encoding.md

 Each form is signed using one or more TLV signature elements; TLV types 240 through 1000 are considered signature elements.
-For these the tag is `lightning` | `messagename` | `fieldname`, and `msg` is the merkle-root; `lightning` is the literal 9-byte ASCII string, `messagename` is the name of the TLV stream being signed (i.e. `offer` or `invoice`) and the `fieldname` is the TLV field containing the signature (e.g. `signature` or `recurrence_signature`).
+For these the tag is `lightning` | `messagename` | `fieldname`, and `msg` is the Merkle-root; `lightning` is the literal 9-byte ASCII string, `messagename` is the name of the TLV stream being signed (i.e. `offer` or `invoice`) and the `fieldname` is the TLV field containing the signature (e.g. `signature` or `recurrence_signature`).

-The formulation of the merkle tree is similar to that proposed in [BIP-taproot], with the insertion of alternate "dummy" leaves to avoid revealing adjacent nodes in proofs.
+The formulation of the Merkle tree is similar to that proposed in [BIP-taproot], with the insertion of alternate "dummy" leaves to avoid revealing adjacent nodes in proofs.

-The Merkle Tree's leaves are, in TLV-ascending order:
+The Merkle tree's leaves are, in TLV-ascending order:
 1. The SHA256 of: `LnLeaf` followed by the TLV entry.
 2. The SHA256 of: `LnAll` followed all non-signature TLV entries appended in ascending order.